Christopher Romulo: Personal life

 Born in New York City, Romulo was the first member of his family to be born in the United States.
 His father was Carlito Romulo and his mother was Lucita Fernandez Romulo.

-Christopher Romulo grew up in Queens Village in Queens.
-He is married to Sarah Romulo, a fitness trainer and boxer The couple has two children.
+Christopher Romulo grew up in Queens Village in Queens where he was bullied in school for a period of time.
+He is married to Sarah Romulo, a fitness trainer and boxer.
+The couple has two children.